FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 Requirements for the premises for the delivery, installation, storage and use of the simulator:

-• heated, dry, enclosed, well-lit, with dimensions: for the layout of the lifeboat, platform and ladder with landing pad - at least (L x W x H, m) - 9 x 9 x 5; for the instructor's workplace - at least (L x W, m) - 2 x 2;
+• heated, dry, enclosed, well-lit, with dimensions: for the model of the lifeboat, platform and ladder with the embarkation station - at least (L x W x H, m) - 9 x 9 x 5; for the instructor's workplace - at least (L x W, m) - 2 x 2;

-• a separate, well-ventilated or forcibly cooled room for a hydraulic oil station with dimensions of at least (L x W, m) - 2 x 2.
+• a separate, well-ventilated or forced-cooled premises for a hydraulic oil station with dimensions of at least (L x W, m) - 2 x 2.

 Operating conditions: